RPOD/MTG-DC-TTS/README.md

 Place the textfile in the folder "Input" (You can also insert several files in the folder)

+If you want you can als insert the raw images into the Folder "input(raw)"

 Run MTG.exe

 If needed follow the instructions from the commandbox

 Get your deck(s) from the "Output" folder

+The links, if you wanted to upload the pictures to imgur, will be stored also in the output folder in the file "links<current date>"

 ENJOY!